tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Guide students and the recap session.
 Use the below sample statements and questions to guide students if student engagement and participation is low.
 Only use these if necessary; let the students drive the session as much as possible.

-* Some of the APIs used in the lesson were Quandl, World Bank, Numbers API, Deck of Cards, U.S. Spending Stats, Random Jokes, etc. What APIs did you find to be the most interesting?
+* Some of the APIs used in the lesson were Quandl, World Bank, Numbers API, Deck of Cards, Statistics Canada, Random Jokes, etc. What APIs did you find to be the most interesting?

 * What APIs were the most useful?
 In what ways could you continue to use these APIs, especially in everyday life?